 Norfolk has a balance of urban and rural districts with Norwich the most urban and North Norfolk the most rural.
-60% of our population 65+ live in a rural area.[1]
-The rural nature of Norfolk presents opportunities in providing access to natural greenspace but higher risk of being killed or seriously injured on the roads and provides challenges to the delivery of services.
-Currently more than 120,000 people in Norfolk live in areas categorised as the most deprived 20% in England.
-Mainly located in the urban areas of Norwich, Great Yarmouth, Thetford and King’s Lynn together with some identified pockets of deprivation in rural areas, coastal villages and market towns.[2]
+The rural nature of Norfolk presents opportunities in providing access to natural greenspace but higher risk of being killed or seriously injured on the roads and provides challenges to the delivery of services.[1]
+Currently more than 140,000 people in Norfolk live in areas categorised as the most deprived 20% in England.
+These are mainly located in the urban areas of Norwich, Great Yarmouth and King’s Lynn, together with some identified pockets of deprivation in rural areas, coastal villages and market towns.[2]
 Norfolk remains a very safe place.
-It continues to have one of the lowest crime rates in England, with the level of crime and disorder in most places being well below the national average.
-Although this varies across the county with the highest level in Norwich, Broadland the lowest.[3]
-Access to green space is important to the quality of life, fresh air, exercise benefiting both physical and mental health.
-Breckland has the largest proportion of its area made up of Accessible Green Space.
-Health services in Norfolk are commissioned by 5 CCG’s and approximately one third of spending on social care is commissioned by Norfolk County Council.
-Housing continues to provide challenges as rent and prices rise as well as the demand to specialist housing for an aging population.
-Homelessness in Norfolk is better than the national rate, this varies across the county with a higher rate in Great Yarmouth and lower in South Norfolk.[4]
-Employment within Norfolk is slightly higher than that of England although the average earnings is slightly lower.[5]
+It continues to have one of the lowest crime rates in England, with over 50% of Norfolk population living in areas with the lowest (20%) crime incident rate in England.
+The level of crime and disorder in most places is well below the national average.
+Although this varies across the county with the highest levels of crime being in some areas of Norwich and Great Yarmouth.[2]

+Access to green space is important to the quality of life, fresh air, exercise benefits both physical and mental health.
+On average Norwich has the largest combined size of ‘Parks, Public Gardens, or Playing Fields within 1,000 m radius’ and Great Yarmouth has the lowest amount.[3]
+Health services in Norfolk are commissioned by Norfolk and Waveney CCG and approximately one third of spending on social care is commissioned by Norfolk County Council.
+With approximately 30% of the annual Norfolk County Council budget being spent on Adult Social Services.
+The average spend on Adult social care per head of population is one of the highest in England with over £600 per person for the year 2019/2020.[4]
+Housing continues to provide challenges as rent and prices rise as well as the demand for specialist housing to cater for an aging population.[5]
+Homelessness in Norfolk is much better than the national rate, with 70 persons per capita compared to England at 380.[6]
+This varies across the county with a higher rate in Great Yarmouth (190) and lower in South Norfolk (20).[7]
+Employment within Norfolk is slightly higher than that of England,[8] although the average earnings are slightly lower with a median salary for 2020 being around £28,000 for full time workers.[9]

 - www.gov.uk/government/organisations/department-for-environment-food-rural-affairs

-- www.gov.uk/government/statistics/english-indices-of-deprivation-2015
+- www.gov.uk/government/statistics/english-indices-of-deprivation-2019

-- www.norfolkinsight.org.uk/housing/report/view/cd512ebffc9c4566b34976ad1c66a4aa/E10000020
+- www.ons.gov.uk/economy/environmentalaccounts/datasets/accesstogardensandpublicgreenspaceingreatbritain

-- www.norfolkinsight.org.uk/economy-and-employment/report/view/6d53372dc47c422aba0d07e4a78d28a1/E10000020
+- lginform.local.gov.uk/reports/lgastandard?mod-metric=1029&mod-area=E10000020&mod-group=AllCountiesInCountry_England&mod-type=namedComparisonGroup

 Housing